aspose-ocr-cloud/Aspose.OCR-Products/ocr/net/_index.md

 <div class="col-lg-12">
 <h2 class="h2title">Recognize and convert</h2>
 <p>The API can read literally any image you can get from a scanner, camera or smartphone: PDF documents, JPEG, PNG, TIFF, GIF, and BMP images.
 Multi-page PDF documents and TIFF files are fully supported.</p>
-<p>Recognition results are returned in the most popular document and data exchange formats: plain text, PDF, Microsoft Word, Microsoft Excel, JSON, and XML.</p>
+<p>Recognition results are returned in the most popular document and data exchange formats: plain text, PDF, Microsoft Excel, CSV, and hOCR.</p>
 </div>
 <div class="col-lg-12">
 <h2 class="h2title">Minimal System Requirements</h2>